-On first arriving in New South Wales he was sent to Parramatta and assigned to service from there.
+On first arriving in New South Wales in 1818 he was sent to Parramatta and assigned to service from there.
 In 1823 at Airds he committed a robbery and was sent to Port Macquarie.
 By 1825 he was again in trouble with the law when he escaped from an Escort with three other men.......

 Sydney Gazette 12 December 1825:

 Notice - The following persons who stand charged with felony, and were committed to take their trial at the Supreme Criminal Court have escaped from the Escort going from Liverpool to Campbelltown - William Chaffy alias Davis; Thomas (or James) Boyd; and George Gambol, free by servitude; and William Puckridge, a native of the Colony.......
 All Constables and others are required to use their utmost endeavours to apprehend the said men, they being dangerous characters; and any person found harbouring them after this Public Notice, will be prosecuted with the utmost rigour of the law.

 Together with James Boyd, Chaffey made his way to the Hunter River district:

 Two men named Chaffy and Boyd who had been apprehended at the Coal River and forwarded for examination before the Bench of Magistrates at Liverpool, underwent an examination on Saturday.
 These men are supposed to have been concerned in the robbery of Mr. Jamison's.
 One man has been convicted of this robbery.
 Mr. Jamison having sworn to his identity.
 Some people think that he was mistaken in the person of the man; and the above two have been ordered to appear before the Bench at Campbelltown in order to give Mr. J. an opportunity of seeing them.
 These men were under commitment on a charge of stealing some ducks.
 They escaped from a Campbell Town constable as he was conducting them to gaol.